 What is the class format?

-The classes run weekly, in the clinic waiting room and consult rooms.
-The classes rotate through a 4 weekly schedule, so that new puppies can jump in at any time, to make the most of the ‘critical socialisation period’ when puppies are primed to learn!
-The class size is capped at four to ensure that each pup is given the individual care and attention they need to have a positive experience.
+The classes run weekly for four weeks in the clinic waiting room and consult rooms, beginning the first Tuesday of each month.
+The class size is capped at five to ensure that each pup is given the individual care and attention they need to have a positive experience.
 You will be given access to an eBook and library of videos as well as homework to work on between classes.
 Classes fill fast so payment is required to secure your spot.

 What will we learn at puppy school?